simpleid/simpleid.github.io/_docs/2/installing.md

 ## 3. Move the directories to the web server {#directories}

-You should move the following three directories to the web server.
+You should move the following four directories to the web server.
 (The other directories are for developers only and can be safely ignored.)

 ### `cache`